51Degrees/specifications/pipeline-specification/wip/features/thread-safety.md

 Consequently, **Pipeline** and **Flow Element** implementations must be capable of handling multiple concurrent requests to the `Process` function.

-TODO - should this capability be included in the spec?
-It seems to rarely (never?) be used and adds non-trivial complexity to several core elements.
+<span style="color:yellow">TODO - should this capability be included in the spec?
+It seems to rarely (never?) be used
+and adds non-trivial complexity to several core elements.</span>
-In addition, a **Flow Element** can be added to multiple **Pipelines** once it has been built.
-This means that the processing performed by a **Flow Element** must also have no state information that is dependent on the **Pipeline** or the **Flow Elements** it contains.
+In addition, a **Flow Element** may be added to multiple **Pipelines** once it has been built.
+This means that the processing performed by a **Flow Element** should have no state information that is dependent on a **Pipeline** to which it has been added.
-Where such state information is required, the element must maintain isolated instances of this state internally for each **Pipeline** it is added to and retrieve the correct state for the relevant **Pipeline** during processing.
+Where such state information is required, the element must maintain isolated instances of this state for each **Pipeline** to which it has been added.

 # Flow Data